devleni/corporate-buzzwords-app/README.md

-A bleeding-edge app to boost your corporate speech skill to the limit.
+A bleeding-edge app to boost your corporate speech skills to the limit.
 It uses React and an API call via Axios.